stuible/VCH-homehealth/pages/glossary.md

   - term: MRP
     definition: Most Responsible Provider (GP, NP)
   - term: Professional autonomy
-    definition: Having the authority to make decisions and the freedom to act in accordance with one&sbquo;s professional knowledge base.
+    definition: Having the authority to make decisions and the freedom to act in accordance with one's professional knowledge base.
   - term: Risk
     definition: The possibility of harm occurring from injury or occupational disease that impacts a person’s health or safety.
 A risk requires a control plan intended to eliminate or control a ‘risk to workers’ health and safety.
   - term: Violence